 If you are totally new to running, then try a few short runs in your local park to start with, running on grass as much as possible to get used to the unpredictable and uneven ground.
 Once you’re happy you can tackle a 5km road run, choose a short off road route with a hill or two.
 If you live in a city then you might need to drive out of town to get to the trailhead, and a circular route is a good place to start to keep the terrain and scenery as varied as possible.

 Avoid a route that is all uphill for half of the run and then all downhill for the rest of it.
 You will become fatigued very quickly, whereas switching from ups to downs frequently, won’t overwork specific muscle groups all in one go.

 And don’t forget, the nature of trail running makes it tougher going than what you might be used to, so stop when you need to and enjoy the peace and calm whilst you’re resting!

 Most trail runners head out in a similar get-up to road runners: a technical top, shorts or leggings and a very good sports bra for the ladies.
 If your route takes you onto exposed ridges or mountain climbs, then you may want a thin windbreaker jacket and a good old Buff to stop the wind chill.

 The main difference will be your footwear, and although your road runners will be just fine for your first few runs, upgrading to trail shoes will change everything.
-Look for something like the Salomon Speedcross 3: lightweight, deep and grippy treads, flexible and super comfortable.
+Look for something that’s lightweight with deep and grippy tread, flexible and super comfortable.

 If you find yourself getting hooked by the off road bug of self-sufficient and speedy exploration, then you may want to consider kitting yourself up with a few other trail running accessories: